cobalthq/cobalt-product-public-docs/content/en/Integrations/IntegrationBuilder/How to Guides/import-assets-from-google-sheets.md

 Once ready, give the file a name (optionally, the specific sheet as well) and save it.

-### 2. Create a Google Sheets connection
+### 2. Create a Google Sheets Connection

 The following is a quick guide on how to create a Workato connection for Google Sheets.
-In case you're looking for a more comprehensive and general guide on how to manage connections, check [here](/integrations/integrationbuilder/connect-your-applications/).
+If you're looking for a more comprehensive and general guide on how to manage connections, check [here](/integrations/integrationbuilder/connect-your-applications/).

 Go to the `Integration Builder` > `Projects`.
-Select or create a project on the left-side of the page.
+Select or create a project on the left side of the page.
 Then click on the "Create" button on the top-right and choose the "Connection" option.

 {{% image src="/integrations/integration_builder/how_to_guides/import-assets-from-google-sheets/00-create-connection.png" alt="Create a connection for your project" %}}

-A "New Connection" page will show up.
+A "New Connection" page will appear.
 Look for "Google Sheets" and select the corresponding tile.
 You can optionally use the search field to quickly find the connection.

 {{% image src="/integrations/integration_builder/how_to_guides/import-assets-from-google-sheets/01-select-connection-type.png" alt="Select connection type" %}}

 After selecting the connection type, a form will appear.
-Provide a name, select a location (we recommend `Cobalt` > `Connections`) and click on "Sign in with Google".
+Provide a name, select a location (we recommend `Cobalt` > `Connections`), and click on "Sign in with Google".

 {{% image src="/integrations/integration_builder/how_to_guides/import-assets-from-google-sheets/02-create-connection-form.png" alt="Create connection form" %}}